The Beginner’s Guide to Choosing a Telescope

 - The appearance may not be liked by everyone

 So now when you know so much about telescopes it’s right to ask yourself several questions and depending on the answers to make your choice.
 First ask yourself what will be interesting for you to observe.
 If the answer is the moon and planets then a reflector or refractor would be a good choice for you.
 If you are interested in distant galaxies and nebulas then a 6 or 8 inch Schmidt Kassegrain is the best telescope for you.
 You are very lucky for choosing a telescope in this time of our history- now with a “Go To” function and with the advances of the technology it is not necessary to know all the sky map to find what you want to see.
-I believe the best telescopes for beginners are those with GoTo function.
-So let’s look at some of them, and go forward to make the best buy telescope.
+So let’s look at some of them – check our Review of Best Starter Models for 2021.